illourr/grrs/README.md

+This repository is the result of my journey through the Rust tutorial, [Learning Rust by Writing a Command Line App in 15 Minutes](https://rust-cli.github.io/book/tutorial/)

 # grrs
 Command line tool which takes a pattern and a path to a file and returns all the lines which that pattern occurred in the file.